ojm-it/modddels_1/modddels_annotations/README.md

 ## ListEntity

-A ListEntity is similar to an `Entity` in a sense that it holds a List of other modddels (of the same type).
+A ListEntity is similar to a `SimpleEntity` in a sense that it holds a List of other modddels (of the same type).

 When creating a ListEntity, the validation is made in this order :